iechevarria/blog-generator/blog/bradfield-is-phenomenal/index.md

 ## Value in interviews

 Taking Bradfield courses makes you a stronger candidate when interviewing for jobs.
 Some of my classmates have interviewed for jobs at level _X_ and done so well that they received offers at level _X_ + 1.
-I got offers I previously would previously have been unattainable.
+I got offers that previously would have been unattainable.

 An example: I interviewed at an autonomous vehicle company last year.
 One of my interviewers was clearly perplexed when our session started and said outright that someone must have made a mistake.
-I had previously only worked with Python, and his interview was about high-performance systems.
+I had professionally only worked with Python, and his interview was about high-performance systems.
 "What's a Python programmer doing here," he said.

 I said that while my experience was only Python and that I liked Python, I did care about performance and I understood why Python was slow.
 He said, fine, explain.
 So I used what I learned in Bradfield: I talked about how cache utilization in Python is bad for a few reasons (pointer-heavy data structures, everything is an object so takes more space, etc.).
 I was able to rattle off latency numbers to argue why this was so harmful.